AB763 Blackface Amp Model Differences

 Twin Reverb = Standard AB763 circuit + Middle tone pot + four 6L6GC power tubes + solid state rectifier + 2x12 Speakers = tons of clean headroom and stadium filling volume.
 The big downside of this amp is the extreme weight.
 If you must put casters on this amp make sure the wheels are soft rubber to minimize vibration and moving damage.

-The solid state rectifier offers very little dynamic voltage sag so the Twin and Showman have tons of headroom and stay clean to crazy high volume levels.
+A solid state rectifier offers very little dynamic voltage sag so the Twin and Showman have tons of headroom and stay clean to crazy high volume levels.
 Because of this they make excellent pedal platforms--they stay clean so the pedals can do their thing.

 Some of the major differences between the Twin Reverb and other AB763 amps are highlighted.